Piers02/Weatherify/README.md

 All city names must be entered in their english denomination

-Iy is advisable to use a country code to further specify the location
+It is advisable to use a country code to further specify the location

 Examples:
 * London, UK